MicrosoftDocs/quantum-docs/articles/azure-quantum-job-costs.md

 > Note: IonQ has minimum job costs.
 For small jobs, you may notice that `Consumed Units` reported on the job cost estimation table are less than the `Billed Units` for this reason.

-IonQ pricing is based on a pay-as-you-go model with no monthly subscription fees.
+IonQ uses a pay-as-you-go model with no monthly subscription fees.
 To see the current service costs, please go to the [Azure Portal](https://aka.ms/AQ/CreateWorkspace) and select the IonQ provider for the most up to date list of subscription plans available.

 ### 1QBit pricing
 1QBit charges through either a subscription model or on a pay-as-you-go model based on the runtime of your optimization problem, in seconds.
 You can find more information about 1QBit's offering on the [1QBit Provider Page](xref:microsoft.quantum.providers.optimization.1qbit).